A mobile-first online booking experience tailored for convenience and ease of use

 Mid-fidelity wireframes

-Taking my low-fidelity wireframes, I built out the mid-fidelity wireframes in Sketch and applied the brand’s identity.
-I placed the wireframes into the Marvel app to quickly test the structure and layout among potential users and iterate if needed.
+Using my low-fidelity wireframes, I created mid-fidelity wireframes in Sketch and incorporated the brand’s identity.
+I then placed the wireframes into a prototyping app to quickly test the structure and layout with potential users and iterate as needed.

 3. Prototype